Skip to main content

 async function handleWebhook(webhook) {

-const alreadyProcessed = await db.checkWebhookProcessed(webhook.id);
+const alreadyProcessed = await db.checkWebhookProcessed(

 if (alreadyProcessed) {